tongueroo/aws-rsync/README.md

 Running the command with the `--watch` flag will sync once and then monitor the local directory for any file changes.
 When changes are detected, it'll automatically call sync again.

-This allows you to use any local editor you prefer and have your changes reflect on the server quickly.
+This allows you to use any local editor you prefer and have your changes reflect on the server pretty quickly.

 ### More Examples